mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Many Awakened characters can perceive the astral plane from the physical world.
 This ability is called astral perception sometimes called "Third Eye".
 It is the primary sense used in the astral plane; it shows auras, allowing magicians to examine living creatures in the physical world as well as creatures who live on the astral plane.
 Astral Willpower is available to characters who take the Magician quality during character generation.

-It takes a Minor Action to shift one’s perception from the astral to the physical, and another to shift it back again (it is not possible to see both at the same time, though almost everything in physical space is reflected on the astral, albeit without detail).
+It takes a Simple Action to shift one’s perception from the astral to the physical, and another to shift it back again (it is not possible to see both at the same time, though almost everything in physical space is reflected on the astral, albeit without detail).
 A character using astral perception is considered dual-natured, active on both the physical and astral planes simultaneously.

 While astral perception allows an Awakened character to sense the astral plane, actually interpreting what is sensed takes practice.
 Interpreting auras to gain information about the person or thing to whom they belong is called Assensing.
 A magician who wishes to learn more about an aura must make an Assensing test `Magic + Perception Rating` test against the {TN} as outlined on the Assensing Table (below).
 Without attempting to read an aura, a magician can still get an impression of what type of aura it is (spell, spirit, living creature, etc.).